BREADLuVER/AZURE-DP-100/DP-100 notes.md

 # Auto ML

+An approach of training the best machine learning model which requires no coding and minimum skills in machine learning

 Before you can run an automated machine learning, you need to create a **data asset** in Azure Machine Learning.
 In order for AutoML to understand how to read the data, you need to create a **MLTable** data asset that includes the schema of the data.

 ```